Zyfty-Inc/ZyftySc/spec.md

 the Lease Agreement the Primary Lien is increased by Zyfty to equal the value of the overdue fee payments plus accrued interest as defined in the Lease Agreement.
 These increases occur at Zyfty’s discretion or upon interaction with a Sales Contract.
-Secondary Liens are created by a third party that the NFT Owner is entering into an agreement with (like a lender providing a loan against an owners NFT).
-The NFT Owner must allow a Secondary Lien to be placed.

 ##### Paying Liens

 The NFT Owner can pay off the Primary Lien by placing the full amount of the Primary Lien in the Reimbursement Account.
 After Zyfty draws down the value of any payments made on the NFT Owner’s behalf plus any accrued interest, it will set the lien value to zero.
-The NFT Owner can pay off Secondary Liens by sending the lien value directly to the lien contract, after which the lien holder will remove the lien, or by paying the lien value to the NFT, which will send the funds to the lien contract and remove the lien when the balance is zeroed out.

 ##### Destroying an NFT